jerguslejko/zsh-symfony-completion/README.md

 plugins=(symfony-console)
 ```

 3. Optionally, specify which `symfony/console` tools you want to activate auto-completion for.
 If you do not define this variable, values below will be used as defaults.
+Please note, this line **MUST** appear before `source $ZSH/oh-my-zsh.sh`.

 ```zsh
 export SYMFONY_CONSOLE_TOOLS="composer artisan valet envoy bin/console"